About Environmental Research Letters

 For any questions about the policy please contact the journal.

-Many research funders now require authors to make all data related to their research available in an online repository.
+Many research funders now require authors to make all data related to their research publicly available.
+Authors can include research data as supplemental files.
 Please refer to the policy for further information about research data, data repositories and data citation.

 Open access